sddevelopment-be/penguin-pragmatic-patterns/content/practices/mindmapping.md

-title = "Mind Mapping: visualizing a topic" author = "Stijn Dejongh" problem = "You are learning a wealth of new information, but find it difficult to keep an overview of what you know." description = "Draw a map of the concepts you know, in order to deepen your understanding" type = "practice" categories = [
+title = "Mind Mapping: visualizing a topic" author = "Stijn Dejongh" problem = "You are learning a wealth of new information, but find it difficult to keep an overview of what you know." description = "Draw a map of the concepts you know, in order to deepen your understanding." type = "practice" categories = [
     "learning",